-The name or ID of the host for which the list of I/O groups is required.
+(Required) The name or ID of the host for which the list of I/O groups is required.

-This command returns a list of all the I/O groups mapped to the specified host.
+This command displays a list of all the I/O groups that are mapped to the specified host.

-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an object that was specified in the command does not exist.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an object that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.